volitico-kellen/MLPE/README.md

 # MLPE
 Metric Lattice for Performance Estimation

-Load in a single dataframe with optional definitions of demographic attributes and feature data
+Load in a single dataframe with optional definitions of demographic attributes and feature data:

   -Predictions are last column of dataframe
   -Labels are penultimate column of dataframe

   Unless otherwise noted: